Automobile

 Inside a tire well is a popular area to conceal a GPS tracker, and it is also simple to check.
 Examine the interior of the front and rear wheel wells with a flashlight.
 To gain a clear view, you might need to use a telescopic mirror.
 You can also use your hand to feel around in areas where you can’t see.

-Try to pull down the hard plastic wheel well liner if it is loose so you may peek or feel inside.
+Try to pull down the hard plastic wheel well liner if it is loose so you can peek or feel inside.
 It’s possible that someone unfastened the liner so they could fasten a magnetized tracker to the body or frame behind it.

 You can inspect underneath the car with the aid of your flashlight and telescoping mirror.
 Use a creeper to slip beneath the car if the ground clearance is high enough and you want to give it a full check.
 Pay attention to places where a tracker could be quickly and cheaply hidden, and bear in mind that the tracker might be covered in road grime and grit.